Leypoiani/Leypoiani/README.md

 # Hi there 👋 I'm Leianny!

-#### 🌱 I’m currently learning SpringBoot and android studio using Java.
+#### 🌱 I’m currently learning SpringBoot and android studio using Java also learning Flutter using Dart.
 #### 😄 Pronouns: she/Her

 ##